 What Is a Photograph?

-A New Exhibition Opens in New York at the International Center of Photography that interrogates what it means to work in analogue and digital photography today.
+A new exhibition opens in New York at the International Center of Photography that interrogates what it means to work in analogue and digital photography today.

 Over the past decade photographers have witnessed unprecedented changes in their medium.
 The growth and domination of digital media has transformed the long-held presumptions and practices of analogue methods.
 It is commonplace to assume that film photography is a dying beast, and certainly economic concerns in commercial work have led to its analogue roots being almost obliterated altogether.
 However, beneath this threat of extinction is a renewed passion and enthusiasm for film and also (more surprisingly) a conversation and collaboration between analogue and digital that leads to exciting new avenues for the art form today.